jasonshanks/Monokai-Spacegray-Veneer-for-TaskPaper/README.md

 You can copy and paste an existing Tag section.
 Change all the tag names.
 Adjust color/styles as desired.

 Hope you enjoy!

+---

+## Todo

+* add a style for @drafts? - these should be dealt with rather quickly and could do with standing out.
+* reconsider style choice for @next so I don't end up in a sea of orange if I start incorporating these [powerful scripts](https://github.com/pslobo/TaskPaper-Actions).